 - 100 g grated cheddar cheese

-Pre-heat the oven to 200°C. Unroll the pastry sheet.
-Spread the butternut squash evenly over the top, leaving a little space around the edges, then sprinkle two-thirds of the cheese over.
+Pre-heat the oven to 200°C (fan)/220°C/gas mark 7.
+Unroll the 320g pastry sheet.
+Spread 100g puréed butternut squash evenly over the top, leaving a little space around the edges, then sprinkle two-thirds of the cheese (65g) over the top.

 Remove from the oven and allow to cool.
 Best served warm from the oven but fine the next day too if stored in an airtight container.